 As the museum moves into its third decade, the scope of the collection is broadening to include wildlife art from around the world.
 Recent acquisitions include works from Africa and New Zealand.

-THE NATIONAL MUSEUM OF WILDLIFE ART IS PLEASED TO BE THE RECIPIENT OF A GRANT FROM THE NATIONAL ENDOWMENT FOR THE HUMANITIES FOR COLLECTION PRESERVATION.
+THE NATIONAL MUSEUM OF WILDLIFE ART IS PLEASED TO BE THE RECIPIENT OF A GRANT FROM THE NATIONAL ENDOWMENT FOR THE HUMANITIES FOR COLLECTION PRESERVATION, the Wyoming Cultural Trust Fund for Digitization of the Collection, and the Institute of Museum and Library Services for additional Collections Storage.